 Programme Overview Remote working or service has become a new trend against the backdrop of the epidemic.
 Under the “Anti-Epidemic Fund”, the Innovation and Technology Commission has launched the “Distance Business (D-Biz) Programme” to provide funding support for enterprises to adopt IT solutions for developing distance business.
+In view of the overwhelming response from enterprises, the Government will allocate $1 billion for the Programme, in addition to the original $500 million, to benefit more enterprises.
 The Programme will provide an IT Service Providers Reference List to offer relevant market information for enterprises' reference.
 The Reference List with the first batch of service providers is available on the D-biz Programme website, and will be updated regularly thereafter.
 The Programme is open to enterprises for funding applications until 31 October 2020.
+In view of the present situation, the Programme may need to cease accepting applications earlier, taking into account the progress of funding approval and the amount approved.
+Such an arrangement would be announced about two weeks beforehand.
+Enterprises wishing to apply for the Programme's funding are advised to submit applications online as soon as possible.
+Details are available on the Programme's website (u.hkpc.org/dbiz).
 Funding Scope Under the Programme, for each IT solution and the relevant training expenses for the employees, the funding ceiling is $100,000.
 Each enterprise may receive total funding of up to $300,000 to undertake a project to be completed within six months.
 The Programme covers IT categories relating to distance business.
 Please click here for more details on the funding scope.
 Funding Application and Eligibility All private enterprises (excluding publicly listed companies, statutory bodies and non-government organisations funded by the Government) with a valid Business Registration Certificate, ongoing business commenced before 1 January 2020 and with substantive business operation in the industry related to the project in the application at the time of application are eligible.
 The Programme is open for funding applications, interested enterprises can submit applications online.
 Enrol on the “IT Service Providers Reference List” D-Biz Programme will provide an “IT Service Providers Reference List” to offer relevant market information for enterprises' reference.
 To enrol on the Reference List, a service provider should possess a valid Business Registration Certificate and relevant technical capability and experience.
 The Programme is open for IT service providers' applications, interested service providers can submit applications online.

 Startup Business is one of the hottest ongoing trends in the present day as most freshly graduated students want to get a hand on running their own businesses.
 The main reason behind this rising trend is that startup companies are fairly easy to open and operate.
 All that is needed for starting a new business is a business idea and some knowledge about the market.
 Once you have those, with the right guidance and knowledge, your business can prosper and flourish in the long run.
 Moreover, the Government and a lot of other organisations are constantly promoting the trend of startups.
 Some look to provide financial aids while others look for providing knowledge or work spaces.
 The main reason behind this is that the startup trend is very beneficial to the business environment of Hong Kong as it allows the market to retain its high competitiveness with a steady inflow of new innovations and innovators.
 Check these links out to figure out on how to get started: Setting up a company | Government Funding Scheme | Business in China | Law Issues | MPF Issues | Government Electronic Trading Services (GETS) | Information Technology | Intellectual Property | Product Testing | ISO Accreditation